Andrew-Chen-Wang/github-wiki-action/README.md

 # github-wiki-action
-Updates your GitHub wiki by finding diffs.
+Updates your GitHub wiki by using diffs.

 Repo is WIP!